girdeux31/easyPhysi/README.md

 | uranus   | 8.682e25  | 2872500000    |
 | neptune  | 1.024e26  | 4495100000    |

-Import them using the following line and use them without instanciating the body or defining its main properties, see [Example](#sec-example-ef1).
+Import them using the following line and use them without instanciating the body or defining its main properties.

 `from easyPhysi.drivers.body import special_body`

+> [!TIP]
+> [Example](#sec-example-ef1) imports an electron from special bodies.

 ### <a name="sec-equations"></a>2.3.
 Equations

-The following equations can be solved.
-Each equation is a method defined in the `Universe` class.
+The following equations can be solved, each one is a method defined in the `Universe` class.

 > [!NOTE]
 > Equation names are case sensitive.